-A little gentle plucking around the anal area is also important.
 Long hairs tend to get dirty and make the dog uncomfortable.
 Gentle use of the dull knife will preserve the cowlicks, but get rid of excess hair.
 You can make the skin the area taut by pulling upwards on the dog's tail.

-Use scissors to trim around the penile sheath, and remove the urine-soaked hair.
+Use scissors to trim and remove the urine-soaked hair.
 If you are not experienced, you may want to ask someone to hold your dog for you at this time.
 The same applies for the area around the nipples, before she whelps.
 It is not uncommon to see rough-coated bitches groom themselves prior to whelping, by pulling the hair with their teeth; you can be a real help to her by doing it for her.

 While you will pull long hairs the length of the tail, you may find thinning scissors useful (and acceptable) at the tip of the tail.
 After you've groomed the long hairs from the rest of the tail, hold the tip and clip the few extra long hairs to make the end of the tail next.